The Magic of the Icehotel at Christmas

 Christmas is a time for family and friends, good times and great food and it’s easy to enjoy all that up here in the north.
 The hotel has plenty of room for board games, where you can settle in for an afternoon with hot chocolate and cold beer and let the rest of the world melt away.
 Before you know it, you’ll have forgotten what day it is, surely one of the best things about the festive period.
 Relax, embrace the snow and remember what being a child feels like.

 Don’t miss out on this winter’s Icehotel!
-Fly direct on our exclusive #IceFlight and discover the magic of the world’s coolest hotel for yourself.
-Whether you choose to celebrate Christmas at the Icehotel or combine with Abisko National Park on a twin-centre winter break, contact our team of Travel Specialists to discuss your options.
+Discover the magic of the world’s coolest hotel for yourself whether you choose to celebrate Christmas at the Icehotel or combine with Abisko National Park on a twin-centre winter break, contact our team of Travel Specialists to discuss your options.